zj6882917/aakinshin.net/_posts/en/dotnet/ryujit-rc-and-constant-folding.md

 ret
 ```

-We can see, that CoreCLR uses the `sqrtsd` instruction (SSE2) instead of `vsqrtsd` (AVX).
+We can see that CoreCLR uses the `sqrtsd` instruction (SSE2) instead of `vsqrtsd` (AVX).
 It is not important for now.
-We can create an issue on GitHib ([coreclr/issues/977](https://github.com/dotnet/coreclr/issues/977)) and continue (now there is a fix for the problem: [coreclr/pull/981](https://github.com/dotnet/coreclr/pull/981); we will hope that the fix will be mergen into master soon).
+We can create an issue on GitHib ([coreclr/issues/977](https://github.com/dotnet/coreclr/issues/977)) and continue (now there is a fix for the problem: [coreclr/pull/981](https://github.com/dotnet/coreclr/pull/981)).

 Now let's enable `COMPLUS_JitDump` and print the full dump.
 We can see that RyuJIT build the following tree for `Sqrt13`: